kyzsu/remind-me/README.md

 # Remind Me - Reminder Web App

 Remind Me is a web application built using React, Next.js, TypeScript, Server Actions, Zod, React Hook Form, Prisma, and Tailwind CSS.
 It allows users to create and manage reminders effortlessly.
+Completed this app on 2 September 2023.

 ## Features